NZARE GROUP AWARD

 The research work has been undertaken in Aotearoa / New Zealand and has clear implications for Aotearoa / New Zealand education.

-The research group has established a culture and environment that is encouraging of early career researchers
+The research group has established a culture and environment that extends the knowledge and skills of the research group and the wider research community.

 The research work contributes to educational knowledge, policy and/or practice.